ReyLeal/leal-baker-wedding/Frontend/README.md

 Android, the metadata in [`manifest.json`](public/manifest.json) determines what icons, names, and branding colors to use when the web app is displayed.
-[The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) provides more context about what each field means, and how your customizations will affect your users' experience.
+[The Web App Manifest guide](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) provides more context about what each textField means, and how your customizations will affect your users' experience.

 ## Analyzing the Bundle Size